AivanF/Lemuras/README.md

 # Lemuras

 Sometimes you cannot or don't want to use Pandas or similar advanced tool for data analysis, but still have a need to manipulate large tables with code.
-In such cases you can use **Lemuras** – it is a *pure Python* library in a single file without dependencies.
+In such cases you can use **Lemuras** – it is a *pure Python* library without external dependencies.
 And if you have some experience of Pandas or SQL, then you can easily work with Lemuras.

 Again, this library may be considered as a simplified analogue of Pandas, but not as a replacement.
 However, Lemuras is capable of processing an operation on a few tables with several thousands of rows in less than a second.